inmarsat-enterprise/idp-developer-kit/docs/demo-application.md

     <img alt="iOS attach to device WiFi" src="./media/iphone-ap-connect.png" width="33%" height="auto">
 </p>

-> NOTE: If you cannot establish a connection to try removing and re-applying power to the "black box".
+> NOTE: If you see `FieldEdge-****` instead of a unique ID, you should wait a few moments as the system resets its unique ID.
 See [troubleshooting](#Cannot-connect-to-`FieldEdge`-access-point).

 1. Open a browser and navigate to `http://fieldedge`.
 It should appear